Lane Smith (illustrator): Art style

+Film and television

-Smith's artistic talents have also been featured in other books and mediums.
-He illustrated one edition of Roald Dahl's James and the Giant Peach, and was Conceptual Designer for the 1996 Disney movie adaptation.
+He illustrated an edition of Roald Dahl's James and the Giant Peach, and was a conceptual designer for the 1996 Disney movie adaptation.
 He contributed conceptual designs for Disney and Pixar's Monsters, Inc. and the film adaptation of How the Grinch Stole Christmas!.
 Smith wrote and directed the 35 mm short Water Ride (1994), which starred Bill Irwin.
 It aired on PBS and the Bravo channel, and was screened at the Hamptons International Film Festival, among others.

+Personal life

+Smith is married to the graphic designer Molly Leach, who has designed many award-winning books, including nearly all books Smith has published.
+They lived in New York City for 30 years, before moving to rural Connecticut around the early 2020s.
+Smith is happiest when he is working on a book ("everything is rosy, the future is all promise") and struggles with sadness after publication.

+"I do not believe in an afterlife.
+What I do believe in is the art we all create.
+It will live after we are gone.
+Even if all of my books are out of print there will be at least one copy in a dusty box somewhere..."